Chicken Broccoli Stuffing Casserole

 I may have gone a little overboard with the boxed stuffing mix this year.
-Initially, I bought a couple boxes to make the Stove Top stuffing meatloaf and pork chop and stuffing bake recipes on our other site.
+Initially, I bought a couple boxes to make a meatloaf and a stuffing bake for our other site.

 Then, I got more boxes for our apple cranberry walnut stuffing and chicken and stuffing casserole.
 It seems like there were a couple of other recipes in there somewhere, but I can’t think of think right this second.
 You get the picture though, right?